ethereum-oasis-op/baseline/docs/radish34/radish34-poc.md

    ```

 5. Run integration tests: `npm run test`
-6. Within about 5 minutes, UI is loaded on `http://radish34-ui.docker` on your local browser
+6. Within about 5 minutes, UI is loaded on `http://radish34-ui` on your local browser

 ## Troubleshooting

-1. If you get errors during the `npm ci` step, please ensure that you are running node version `11`.
+1. If you get errors during the `npm i` step, please ensure that you are running node version `11`.
 The `nvm` \(node version manager\) tool allows you to easily switch between versions:

 ```text
 nvm install 11